soerenmeier/website/src/blog/setup-kellnr.md

 ---
-title: Setting Up Gitlab on a VPS
+title: Setting Up Kellnr on a VPS
 description: A step-by-step guide on setting up kellnr.
 ---